GodderE2D/athena-but-better/README.md

 Athena is a chatbot with hundreds of hardcoded responses.
 Athena but better is better than that - absolutely nothing is hardcoded!

-Athena but better is a chatbot using OpenAI's DALL-E engine.
+Athena but better is a chatbot using OpenAI's GPT-3 engine.
 It's not the brightest, but it's definitely smarter than Athena.
 Never refer to Athena but better as Athena!

 ## [Talk to Athena but better](https://abb.godder.xyz/)